sjstretton/screwed/12-EnvironmentAndResources.md

 However others have argued that because environmental taxes tend to raise the cost of producing output (thus reducing labour supply and investment) they in fact may exacerbate the efficiency costs associated with tax distortions in labour and capital markets.
 This means that that the perceived efficiency benefits from revenue-recycling could be outpaced [@Pagiola2002].It has been suggested that if the negative tax-interaction effect does exceed the positive effect of revenue-recycling, the real-world Pigouvian rate should thus be set somewhat lower than its theoretical optimal in order to compensate, making a tax both revenue and efficiency-neutral, but no longer environmentally optimal [@Bovenberg2001]

-One study assessed the potential for recycling revenues to reduce labour taxes in order to reduce unemployment, and concluded that a positive effect would depend on very special conditions, specifically that the impact of the tax on after-tax profits is low [@Boehringer2004] Similarly, another concluded that employment benefits would depend on the initial Pigouvian tax rate being lower than the wage tax rate ^[Koskela, 1998].
+One study assessed the potential for recycling revenues to reduce labour taxes in order to reduce unemployment, and concluded that a positive effect would depend on very special conditions, specifically that the impact of the tax on after-tax profits is low [@Boehringer2004] Similarly, another concluded that employment benefits would depend on the initial Pigouvian tax rate being lower than the wage tax rate [Koskela, 1998].

 Ideally, the distorting effects of individual proposed taxes and the potential of revenue recycling need to be properly evaluated before a judgement can be made on a case-by-case basis.
 Doing so is complicated by the difficulty of assessing deadweight losses.